Graveney

-Features include a local Pub ('The Four Horseshoes'), a primary school and a church.
+Features include a local pub ('The Four Horseshoes'), a primary school and a church.
 There is also a regular bus service that runs through the village.

 The Saxon Shore Way (long-distance path) passes around the Graveney Marshes (between Seasalter and Faversham).
 The marshes are part of the South Swale SSSI.

 History

 The first records of Graveney are as land acquired in 811 by Wilfred, archbishop of Canterbury, from Cenulph, King of Mercia.
 Graveney is listed in the Domesday Book in 1086 and was held by the de Gravene and de Feversham families and from 1408 by the Botiller family.
 Anne Botiller married John Martyn (d.1436) who built the manor house Graveney Court.

+On 1 April 1983 the parish was abolished to form "Graveney with Goodnestone".

 Graveney Church

 All Saints Church, Graveney, was constructed in Norman times, but it is mainly 14th century.
 The connections between the village of Graveney and the Christian Church can be traced back to a time before the Domesday Survey.